County – MILLE LACS COUNTY

 These are summary minutes only, per MN Statute 375.12.
 Full text of meeting minutes is available for public inspection at the Administrative Services Office, located at 635 2nd St SE, Milaca, MN and may also be viewed on the Countys website: www.co.mille-lacs.mn.us.

-Authorize payment to Granite City Cnvironmental for wetland consultant services.
-(Wilhelm, Oslin; 5-0)
+Authorize the County Administrator to request bids from CHIPS for custodial and non-custodial services.
+(Wilhelm, Reynolds; 5-0)

+Approve proposals from Advantenon for community education, outreach, and customer demand study and fiber to the tower wireless feasibility study and authorize signatures on both.
+(Reynolds, Wilhelm; 5-0)

+Approve closed Board session per Minnesota State Statutes 13d.05 Subdivision 3b).
+(Oslin, Peterson; 5-0)

 ATTEST: Pat Oman